Variation of anticyclotomic Iwasawa invariants in Hida families: Anticyclotomic -adic -functions

-where $\xi_f(N^+,N^-)$ is the self-product of $\phi_f$ with respect to a certain ``intersection'' pairing (see \cite[Eq.(3.9)]{ChHs1}).
-In [\emph{loc.cit.}, \S{5.4}], it is shown that a certain $p$-adic $L$-function $L_p(f/K)$ normalized by the complex period $\Omega_{f,N^-}$ has vanishing $\mu$-invariant.
-The preceding description of $\phi_f$ in terms of $\delta_f$ will thus allow us to show that this property is preserved over the Hida family.
+\begin{remark} By Vatsal's work \cite{Vat1} (see also \cite[Thm.~2.3]{pollack-weston} and \cite[\S{5.4}]{ChHs1}), the anticyclotomic $p$-adic $L$-functions $L_p(f/K)$ in Theorem~\ref{thm:3.4.3} below (normalized by the complex period $\Omega_{f,N^-}$) have vanishing $\mu$-invariant.
+The preceding uniform description of $\psi_f$ for all $f$ with a common maximal ideal $\mathfrak{m}$ will allow us to show that this property is preserved in Hida families. \end{remark}